Omicron and delta spell return of unpopular restrictions

 Employing a carrot instead of a stick, Slovakia’s government is proposing to give people 60 and older a 500-euro ($568) bonus if they get vaccinated.

-In Israel, the government this week approved resuming the use of a controversial phone-monitoring technology to perform contact tracing of people confirmed to have the omicron variant.
+In Israel, the government this week briefly resumed using a phone-monitoring technology to perform contact tracing of people confirmed to have the omicron variant, only to halt its use on Thursday.

-Israeli rights groups have decried the use of the technology as a violation of privacy rights, and others have noted that its accuracy in indoor places is flawed, leading to large numbers of people being wrongly flagged.
-The Supreme Court earlier this year issued a ruling limiting its use.

-“We need to use this tool in extreme situations, and I am not convinced we are in that kind of situation,” Justice Minister Gideon Saar told Israeli public broadcaster Kan this week.
+“From the beginning I noted that use of this tool would be limited and brief — for a few days, in order to get urgent information to halt infection with the new, unknown variant,” Health Minister Nitzan Horowitz said on Twitter.

-In South Africa, whose researchers identified the omicron variant, previous restrictions included curfews and a ban on alcohol sales.
-This time, President Cyril Ramaphosa is simply calling on more people to get vaccines "to help restore the social freedoms we all yearn for."
+In South Africa, which alerted the World Health Organization to the omicron variant, previous restrictions included curfews and a ban on alcohol sales.
+This time, President Cyril Ramaphosa is simply calling on more people to get vaccines “to help restore the social freedoms we all yearn for.”

+Germany on Thursday imposed strict new limitations on the unvaccinated, excluding them from nonessential stores, restaurants, and other major public venues.
+They can go to work only with a negative test.

+The legislature is expected to take up a general vaccine mandate in coming weeks.

 In the U.S., there is little appetite in either political party for a return to lockdowns or strict contact tracing.
 Enforcing even simple measures like mask-wearing has become a political flashpoint.
 And Republicans are suing to block the Biden administration’s new get-vaccinated-or-get-tested requirement for large employers.